craigathook/alo/README.md

     alo.load('/bird', '#birdContainer', function(stage){ stage.root.gotoAndPlay('flap') });

+# Methods

+**alo.load** ( animationUrl, targetElement, callback, [options] )
+ > Loads the given animation.
+When the animation is completely loaded, the callback is called passing a reference to the stage Container of the given animation's display list.

+# Options

+Alo methods accept an optional options object.
+The options are:

+**transparent** (default: FALSE) _Boolean_
+ > If TRUE, this sets the background of the canvas element to transparent.

+**fps** (default: FLA fps) _Number_
+ > If set, this overwrites the FPS set in the FLA of the animation.

-# Alo Module
+# Modules

-Alo Modules are just javascript Functions/Classes with some very basic additional suggested structure.
-Alo Modules are instanciated _before_ the stage has rendered.
-This is _before_ code on the timeline has ran.
-So it's safe to add features animators can use on the timeline, such as triggering particle effects.
-Here's an example of the most basic Alo Module:
+Alo callbacks are called after the display list has been fully constructed but _before_ rendering.
+This is before code on the timeline has ran.
+So it's safe to add features animations can use on the timeline at this point, such as triggering particle effects.
+Here's an example of what a basic module using Alo could look like:

     function BirdModule(stage) {

       var root = stage.root; // root of the display list. same as "scene 1". var lib = stage.lib; // reference to the library of MovieClips for this animation

+      var numberStars = 20;

-      root.hitSquare.addEventListener('click', function() { // referencing the hitSquare movieclip in our animation stage, adding a click event listener. root.gotoAndPlay('flap');
+      root.hitSquare.addEventListener('click', function() { // referencing the hitSquare MovieClip in our animation stage, adding a click event listener. root.gotoAndPlay('flap');
       });

+      root.generateStars = function() { // attaching this to the "root" MovieClip alows you to be able to call this method from the root timeline. while(numberStars--) {
+          var star = new lib.Star(); // assuming we have a Star MovieClip, we can instanciate a new instance of the MovieClip from the library (stage.lib);
+          star.x = stage.width * Math.random();
+          star.y = stage.height * Math.random();

+          root.addChild(star);
         }

-From here you would load the your animation like this:

-    alo.module.load('/bird', '#birdContainer', BirdModule, {
-      onLoaded: onLoadComplete,
-      transparent: true
-    });
+      }

+    }

-# Methods
+# Stage Object

-Alo has these methods and classes:

-**alo.module.load** ( animationUrl, targetElement, module, [options] )
- > Instantiates a module with a reference to the stage Container of the given animation's display list.
-The module is instantiated BEFORE any frame is rendered, so methods in this module can be accessible on the animation's timeline.

-**alo.load** ( animationUrl, targetElement, callback, [options] ) _Container_
- > Loads the given animation with a callback that returns the stage Container of the given animation's display list.
+The Stage object contains some useful read-only properties:

+**lib** _Object_
+ > An object containing references to all MovieClips used in the animation.
+This is similar to the library in the Animate/Flash IDE, but excludes things that arent used in the final animation.

+**root** _Container_
+ > The root MovieClip of the animation.

+**width** _Number_
+ > The width of the animation.

+**height** _Number_
+ > The height of the animation.

+**fps** _Number_
+ > The frames per second of the animation.

+**backgroundColor** _Hexadecimal_
+ > The background color of the animation.

 # Requirements